-Protect blocks of deciduous woodland.

-Protect key iconic far reaching radial/panoramic views of the nucleated settlement of Thaxted, ncorporating the Church and windmill.
+Protect historic field patterns and remaining hedgerows.
+2 Protect blocks of deciduous woodland.
+2 Protect key iconic far reaching radial/panoramic views of the nucleated settlement of Thaxted, incorporating the Church and windmill.

-Suggested land management guidelines (recommendations for enhancement of LPLCA):

-Refer to section 10.4 of written report: General land management guidelines - applicable to all areas.
+Suggested land management guidelines (recommendations for enhancement of LPLCA): Refer to section 10.4 of written report: General land management guidelines - applicable to all areas.

 Conserve and manage the ecological structure of woodland.
 Conserve and enhance the existing hedgerow pattern, and strengthen through planting with hawthorn where gappy and depleted.